 Measurement methods and procedures: The parameter shall be monitored through sampling where a sample size shall be calculated as described in of monitoring plan section.
 The sample size will satisfy a 90/10 confidence precision level.
-The CME or contracted third part will visit the selected households for surveys A sample of [insert fuel] from households where the project appliance has been found to be in operation shall be collected and a lab analysis carried out.
+The CME or contracted third part will visit the selected households for surveys ······································ A sample of [insert fuel] from households where the project appliance has been found to be in operation shall be collected and a lab analysis carried out.
 The lab analysis shall meet international standards.
 Based on the results, an average shall be calculated and shall be used for expost emission reductions.
 Where necessary, the amount of ethanol that will be taken to be tested will be replaced with the same amount of ethanol from the CME to avoid cases of non-response as a result of the end-users getting a loss.
-Monitoring frequency: Annually OA/OC procedures: ando procedures. confirmed to meet of national/international standards. ando procedures.
-The tests done on the renewable blomass used by the stoves shall be confirmed to meet of national/international standards.
+Monitoring frequency: Annually QA/QC procedures: The tests done on the renewable biomass used by the stoves shall be confirmed to meet of national/international standards.
 This shall be confirmed by the CME or the third party entity contracted to perform the tests.
-The tests done on the renewable biomass used by the stoves shall be confirmed to meet of national/international standards.
-This shall be confirmed by the CME or the third party entity contracted to perform the tests.
 The sample results will meet the required precision level and in case they do not then the reliability test shall be conducted.
-The tests done on the renewable biomass used by the stoves shall be confirmed to meet of national/international standards.
-This shall be confirmed by the CME or the third party entity contracted to perform the tests.
-The sample results will meet the required precision level and in case they do not then the reliability test shall be conducted.
-The consistency of the measurements shall be checked by comparing the measurement results with measurements from previous years, relevant data sources (e.g. values in the literature, values used in the national GHG inventory) and default values by the IPCC Purpose of data The tests done on the renewable blomass used by the stoves shall be confirmed to meet of national/international standards.
-This shall be confirmed by the CME or the third party entity contracted to perform the tests.
-The sample results will meet the required precision level and in case they do not then the reliability test shall be conducted.
-The consistency of the measurements shall be checked by comparing the measurement results with measurements from previous years, relevant data sources (e.g. values in the literature, values used in the national GHG inventory) and default values by the IPCC Calculation of baseline emissions
+The consistency of the measurements shall be checked by comparing the measurement results with measurements from previous years, relevant data sources (e.g. values in the literature, values used in the national GHG inventory) and default values by the IPCC Purpose of data Calculation of baseline emissions Additional comment: Applicable for the methodology AMS-I.I

-Data / Parameter: N {k,0} Data unit: Dimensionless Description: Number of thermal applications k commissioned Source of data: Records of installation date of each system Value(s) applied To be specified in the specific CPA-DD Measurement methods and procedures: At the time of installation all project activity systems shall be inspected and undergo acceptance testing (commissioning) for proper operation by qualified personnel in compliance with specifications.
+Data / Parameter: N k,0 Data unit: Dimensionless Description: Number of thermal applications k commissioned Source of data: Records of installation date of each system Value(s) applied To be specified in the specific CPA-DD Measurement methods and procedures: At the time of installation all project activity systems shall be inspected and undergo acceptance testing (commissioning) for proper operation by qualified personnel in compliance with specifications.
 Proper operation of the cook stoves shall be confirmed and evidenced through a signed delivery note between the end-user and the CPA Implementing Entity.
 The records will be archived in a project data base which will capture the following: • The customer address • Sales date of the stove • Phone number if applicable • Stoves serial number • The baseline stoves Monitoring frequency: Continuous QA/QC procedures: All project activity systems shall be inspected and undergo acceptance testing (commissioning) for proper operation in compliance with specifications.
 The serial numbers of the stoves captured in the distribution will be counter checked with the serial number of the stoves from the batch to make sure that the serial number is well captured,

-Purpose of data Calculation of baseline emissions Additional comment: Applicable for the methodology AMS-I.I version 04.0 and AMS I.E version 06.0.
+Purpose of data Calculation of baseline emissions Applicable for the methodology AMS-I.I version 04.0 and AMS I.E version 06.0.
 For the methodology AMS I.E this parameter is used to calculate the parameter By (the quantity of woody biomass that is substituted or displaced in tonnes).